A New Key Establishment Protocol and its Application in Pay-TV Systems: Preliminaries

 In a control word re-distribution attack an adversary first compromises control words, e.g.\ by extracting control words from an authorized decoder.
 Next, the adversary re-distributes the control words to pirate decoders that have access to the pay-TV provider's broadcast.
-Notice that it is particularly easy for a pirate decoder to access the provider's broadcast if the provider uses a satellite or terrestrial network.
 A pirate decoder then uses the encrypted content in the broadcast and the re-distributed control words as inputs to its implementation of CSA$^{-1}$ to illegally access content in real-time.
-For an adversary, re-distributing control words is more attractive than re-distributing content: a control word is a short message that is updated every 5 to 10 seconds while the bit-rate of a single, high-quality video stream is at least several megabits per second.

-The content decryption algorithm CSA$^{-1}$ may only be implemented after obtaining a license from ETSI.
-This makes it possible to suppress illegal implementations.
-Furthermore, CSA is a DVB-confidential cipher and CSA v3 contains an emulation resistant algorithm (see also \cite{CSA3}).
-These measures make it difficult for an adversary to use pirate decoders containing illegal implementations of CSA$^{-1}$ in a control word re-distribution attack.

-However, it is generally easy to access the channel from the CA client to the content decryption chip in a decoder containing a legitimate implementation of CSA$^{-1}$ (see also Figure~\ref{fig:1}).
-In particular, if this channel is unprotected, then an adversary may compromise control words when they are passed from the CA client to the chip, or the adversary may inject compromised control words into this channel, using the decoder as a pirate decoder.